maxbundscherer/DD7MB/docs/index.md

 Hello everyone,

 I am happy to be a radio amateur now (12/12/2023)!
 I am located in Nuremberg (QTH JN59NK) and I am a member of DARC (DOK B11).
+I prefer **QSL via Bureau** - alternatively also via eQSL and QRZ.

 Thankfully I am allowed to use the club station [DF0OHM](https://www.qrz.com/db/DF0OHM) - thanks to [DL1NAW](https://www.qrz.com/db/DL1NAW).
 There I am mainly active on HF at the moment.
 I use an ALINCO DJ-MD-5X-EG handheld radio for DMR & FM and APRS.